panzouh/argo-repository/README.md

 ## Roadmap

-- [] Add ArgoCD project folder for each theme
+- [X] Add ArgoCD project folder for each theme
+- [X] Add License
 - [] Improve documentation
-- [] Add License
 - [] Add Contribute.md documentation
+- [] Handle ArgoCD deprecation notice => WARNING: You are using configs.repositoryCredentials and/or server.config.repositories parameter that are DEPRECATED
+Instead, use configs.repositoryTemplates and/or configs.repositories parameters
 - Themes :
+  - Default:
+    - [] Work on proxies
+  - Networking:
+    - Traefik:
+      - [] Add Strict TLS annotations auto
   - Monitoring :
-    - Prometheus :
+    - Prometheus & Others :
       - [] Add the possibility to add custom rules
       - [] Add Blackbox-exporter configuration w/ url scraping
       - [] Need to work on Prometheus auth
+      - [] Configure enablePrometheusRules
     - Grafana :
       - [] Need to work on Grafana auth
   - Logging :